 Most students enroll in ENG 486 Internship in Written Expression when they do their internship.

-The department requires that the internship involve writing/ editing/ researching and/or publishing practical experience.
+The department requires that the internship involve practical experience in writing, editing, researching, and/or publishing.

 ENG 486 requires that a faculty member supervise your internship at an outside organization.